ffplayout/ffplayout/docs/multi_audio.md

 **\* This is an experimental feature and more intended for advanced users.
 Use it with caution!**

-With _ffplayout_ you can output streams with multiple audio tracks, with some limitations:
+With _ffplayout_, you can output streams with multiple audio tracks, with some limitations:
 * Not all formats support multiple audio tracks.
-For example _flv/rtmp_ doesn't support it.
+For example, _flv/rtmp_ doesn't support it.
-* In your output parameters you need to set the correct mapping.
+* In your output parameters, you need to set the correct mapping.

-ffmpeg filter usage and encoding parameters can become very complex, so it can happen that not every combination works out of the box.
+ffmpeg filter usage and encoding parameters can become very complex, so it may happen that not every combination works out of the box.

-To get e better idea of what works, you can examine [engin_cmd](../tests/src/engine_cmd.rs).
+To get a better idea of what works, you can examine [engine_cmd](../tests/src/engine_cmd.rs).

-If you just output a single video stream with multiple audio tracks, let's say with `srt://` protocol, you only need to set in you config under `processing:` the correct `audio_tracks:` count.
+If you are outputting a single video stream with multiple audio tracks, for example with the `srt://` protocol, you only need to set the correct `audio_tracks:` count in your config under `processing:`.

 For multiple video resolutions and multiple audio tracks, the parameters could look like: